-The fund has nearly 15 million members, of which 7.6 million sent for RM78 billion ($18.5bn) on their accounts in 2020.
-Contributors will then be able to withdraw about a year contributions from the EPF.
+The fund has nearly 15 million members, of which 7.6 million sent RM78 billion ($18.5bn) to their accounts in 2020.
+Contributors will then be able to withdraw about a year of contributions from the EPF.

-The move was called by several politician leaders, including the former prime minister and the opposition leader.
+The move was called by several political leaders, including the former prime minister and the opposition leader.

 Only 52% of members under 55 have more than RM10,000 left now, according to the minister of Finance Tengku Zafrul.